ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning.rst

 your ground station software with MavLink, note the pitch and roll angle the flight controller is "seeing".
 Adjust the AHRS_TRIM_X and AHRS_TRIM_Y values so the flight controller "sees" the identical frame angle you measured with the digital pitch gauge.
+You can use the Level Horizon function in your ground station to level the horizon with the helicopter at actual level.
+That function will make the adjustments to the AHRS_TRIM's for you.

 The above is necessary so we can accurately measure the roll angle to set the ATC_HOVR_RLL_TRIM.
 The flight controller now "knows" when the mainshaft is perfectly vertical.

 Load the helicopter with its normal payload, and hover the helicopter in no-wind conditions in Stabilize flight mode.
 Land it and pull the log, noting